 This full day Marseille shore trip

-visits the top sites in Marseille including Notre Dame de la Garde.
+visits the top sites including the Old Port and Notre Dame de la Garde.
 Then you travel inland to the charming and popular town of of Aix en Provence where you have time to enjoy the old town.

 After meeting you driver guide you'll start your private tour driving past Le Panier, the oldest district of Marseille, with its narrow winding streets.
 This is where the Greeks settled 26 centuries ago.
 Soon you reach your first stop, the impressive Palais Longchamps.
 This beautiful water fountain was built under the reign of Napoleon III and was designed by one of the great architects of Marseille.

 Your next stop is Le Vieux Port, or the Old Port, where the sea enters the town's embrace.
-You'll have a chance to walk the bustling outdoor fish market and see the vendors selling local handicrafts or the flower market (depending on the day of the week).
+This is the location of the bustling outdoor fish market each morning.
+You'll have a chance to see the vendors selling local handicrafts or the flower market (depending on the day of the week).